fukashi-hatake/test/docs/source/index.rst

 Welcome to Infodeslib documentation!
 ===================================

-Infodeslib is open source library for dynamic ensemble selection with late fusion setting.
+Infodeslib is open source library focusing the implementation of the state-of-the-art techniques for dynamic classifier and ensemble selection with late fusion setting.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.
+Contributions are welcomed through its GitHub page: https://github.com/adv-panda/infodeslib

 Contents
 --------